Weyaaron/nvim-training/Readme.md

 | RepeatNScheduler | A task is repeated n-times. | repetitions |

 # Configuration
 A interface for configuration is provided.
-These are the default values if you do not change anything yourself.
-And since the config is just a big lua table, you are able to configure them to any extend you can imagine.
+These are the default values.
+Simply copying then but leaving the defaults in is actually discouraged.
+Some of these names might change, and if you leave this in your config these changes are not propagated.
 ```lua
 local training = require("nvim-training")
 training.configure({ -- All of these options work for 'opts' of lazy as well.